 The Nyngan Solar Plant is connected to the National Electricity Market (NEM) which is managed by the Australian Energy Market Operator (AEMO).
 For a glossary of terms associated with the NEM and mentioned in our report please refer to the AEMO website.
 The solar plant revenue is also subject to the Marginal Loss Factors (MLF) which are published each financial year by AEMO.

-During the construction period, AGL estimates that up to 300 direct, local construction jobs will be generated in Nyngan.
-First Solar will source as many of these jobs from Nyngan and the surrounding region as possible.
-In addition, First Solar will aim to maximise local and regional content in plant procurement and construction through local sourcing of materials.
+During the construction period, AGL estimates that up to 300 direct, local construction jobs were generated in Nyngan.
+First Solar were focused on sourcing as many of these jobs from Nyngan and the surrounding region as possible.
+In addition, during construction First Solar were able to maximise local and regional content in plant procurement and construction through local sourcing of materials.

-The construction of the solar plant will provide training to local workers in solar plant construction, high voltage power system construction, and construction management support and logistics.
-Additionally, plant construction and operation will engage a broad range of participants about solar construction methods, local planning issues and solar plant performance.
-The Nyngan project, together with AGL’s other solar project at Broken Hill, will assist with supply chain development across the state that will benefit the entire solar industry in Australia.
+The construction of the solar plant included providing training to local workers in solar plant construction, high voltage power system construction, and construction management support and logistics.
+Additionally, plant construction and operation involve engaging a broad range of participants about solar construction methods, local planning issues and solar plant performance.

 The Nyngan Solar Plant is expected to generate approximately 233,000 megawatt hours (MWh) of clean, renewable electricity each year.
 On an annual basis, the project will produce enough electricity to meet the needs of approximately 33,000 average New South Wales homes.
 The project will reduce greenhouse gas (GHG) emissions by over 195,720 tonnes of CO2 equivalent per annum, assuming a rate of 0.84 tonnes per MWh of electricity.
 This is roughly equivalent to removing 53,000 cars from the road.
 Particulate and heavy metal emissions will also be reduced.